-Jason Kidd retired this week, which gives him more time to focus on the “rap game.”
+Jason Kidd retired, which gives him more time to focus on the “rap game.”

 Would the NBA ballers of today put their ego’s aside long enough to record “B-Ball’s Best Kept Secret: 2013”?

 The year was 1994.
 Nancy Kerrigan was clubbed in the leg by an unknown assailant.
 Lorena Bobbitt was found not guilty by reason of insanity of, ahem, mutilating her husband John Wayne Bobbitt.
 Nirvana front man Kurt Cobain was found dead from a single gunshot wound.

 And, somewhere on the west coast, Jason Kidd was recording his rap debut, “People Wanna Know What The Kidd Did.”

 The song was on an album called “B-Ball’s Best Kept Secret” which featured NBA players of the day trying their hand at rap.
 J Kidd rapped alongside rapper “Money B” of the infamous rap/funk group Digital Underground.
 Considering the song is 25+ years old, it’s as good as any Lil’ Wayne song to date.

 Kidd was a tender 21 years young when the song was released, and focuses on the pressures and stresses of a successful NBA stud as he returns to the streets of his old neighborhood.

 I used to love this album and listened to it incessantly, as I cruised around town with a tape deck in my 1980 orange Buick LeSabre.

 That was back when if you were lucky enough to have a portable CD player, you had to buy the adapter for the tape deck, that looked like a cassette tape with a long cord than ran to the CD player.